Ben-G/Lightdoc/README.md

 **Note: this is a very early release with fairly undocumented and unstructured code - use at own risk.**

 #About Lightdoc
-Lightdoc is a documentation system visually inspired by Appledoc.
+Lightdoc is a documentation system visually inspired by Appledoc and a [byproduct of the Cocos2D and SpriteBuilder documentation](http://makegameswith.us/docs).
 It allows developers to create entire documentations using Markdown and JSON.
 The actual documentation is written in Markdown, chapters and subchapters are arranged with JSON.

 The documentation system itself uses HTML, CSS and JavaScript only and can easily be hosted on any kind of webserver.
 The documentation system is SEO compatible when hosted on a PHP server.